earthly/website/blog/_posts/2021-02-02-every-open-core-company-should-be-a-source-available-company.md

   - open core
 as_related: false
 ---

+## EDIT April 20, 2022

+This article is out of date as we have since switched back to an open-source license.
+While we still stand for the principles in this article, our thinking has evolved and we have decided that open-sourcing is the best decision for Earthly specifically.
+Read more about our [switch back to open-source in the official announcement](/blog/earthly-open-source).

+This article is left here for historical purposes.

+This article used to be titled "Every open-core company should be a source-available company", however that aged poorly.

+## Source-available

 Earthly users and prospective users - today we are announcing our switch to Business Source License 1.1 (BSL).